 The nature of working at sea means there will be challenging times.
-These welfare resources are made available for seafarers to manage their mental health and wellbeing.

 • SeafarerHelp - provides an international helpline service from the International Seafarers Welfare and Assistance Network (ISWAN).